cotarr/cert-numeric-ip/README.md

 The zero result indicated that a 2 way verification was successful.
 The s_client sent the client certificate (client2.crt) to the s_server program which in turn used the CA certificate (CA.crt) to verify the signature on the client certificate client2.crt.

+Testing of two way certificate verification is now complete.

 ### IPV6